learningequality/ka-lite/docs/installguide/advanced.rst

 =============================

 .. note::
-    Every time you install or update kalite, you should (re)run ``kalite manage setup`` to setup the database and download assessment items (video descriptions, exercises etc.).
+    Every time you install or update kalite, you should (re)run ``kalite manage setup`` to setup the database and download content packs (exercise texts, images, translations etc.).

 .. _pip-installation: